DevYadav3672/ESP8266-CAR/README.md

 #  ESP8266-CAR: WiFi Controlled All-Wheel Drive Robot Car

+  PURPOSE TO BUILD THIS PROJECT :
+- I am pursuing electronics and communication engineering degree from Govt. engineering college(Rajkot,Gujrat) that belongs from Gujrat technological university and I have made this project to learn WiFi communicate and control actuators with ESP8266 by hosting a local server , i have host a local server using ESP8266 to send and recive wireless data from a mobile phone.
+- secondly i have made learned how to control DC motors by L298N(motor driver).
+- also i learn how to send and recive data between ESP826 and arduino UNO by Serial communication.

 PROJECT OVEREVIEW :
 The ESP8266-CAR is an all-wheel drive robotic car controlled wirelessly via a mobile app.
 It demonstrates integration of Arduino Uno, ESP8266 WiFi module, and dual L298N motor drivers to create a fully controllable robotic vehicle.